 Our dedicated Student Services teams are available to guide and support you during your student experience.
 How to reach the Student Services team:

-For support across various departments, log into the student portal or raise a ticket.
+For support across various departments, log into the Student Portal or raise a ticket via the Help Hub.

 If you are a student who has English as a second language, you may be interested in registering as an ESL student.
 Registering enables you to receive some reasonable adjustments during your studies with Endeavour.
 For more information please see the English Proficiency Policy.